Diego Aguirre (Argentine footballer)

-Diego Ezequiel Aguirre (born 11 January 1993) is an Argentine footballer who plays as a striker for Argentine club San Miguel.
+Diego Ezequiel Aguirre (born 11 January 1993) is an Argentine footballer who plays as a striker for Argentine club Defensores Unidos.

 Career

-During his professional career, Aguirre mainly played for Argentinian lower leagues clubs.
+During his professional career, Aguirre mainly played for Argentinian lower league clubs.
 He also spent one season at Deportes Valdivia in the Chilean second tier, where he appeared in 12 matches and scored two goals.

 In August 2017, he signed a contract with the Ukrainian First League side FC Arsenal Kyiv.

 In the summer of 2018 he moved to Latvian club Spartaks Jūrmala.